 But did you know there’s real science and psychology behind taking smart risks, and it can explain just how living adventurously makes you smarter, stronger, and… wait for it… more attractive?
 (Yes, really!)

-Last weekend, I had the honor of taking the stage in front of 700 brilliant minds at a TEDx event here in Portland to explain how it’s not just possible to use adventure to improve your life, but practically guaranteed.
-There were 13 guest speakers, and I opened with the first talk of the day.
+I had the honor of taking the stage in front of 700 brilliant minds at the 2014 TEDx Concordia event (now TEDx Mt.
+Hood—way better name!) to explain how it’s not just possible to use adventure to improve your life, but practically guaranteed.
+I opened the day filled with 13 speakers

-Giving this talk was a thrill—I can’t wait to do more of them—but what’s really important is what you gain from it.
+Giving this talk was a thrill, but what’s important is what you gain from it.

 In the video, I posed two challenges: